The LGA has developed a training course to enhance council officers’ skills to undertake commercial activities.

 - fulfil their roles as company directors capably and confidently

 - apply their enhanced commercial skills and knowledge to improve business performance

 - assess the financial health of council commercial activities

 - deal with commercial partners and improve negotiation skills

 - gain a common set of business principles

 - network with commercial officers from across local government.

-The programme is aimed at chief executives, senior directors, or those leading councils’ commercial activities.
-The programme will be delivered through four modules.
+The programme is aimed at chief executives, senior directors, or those leading councils’ commercial activities, as well as rising stars who will be leading future commercial activities.

 I would recommend it to all senior district staff.
 It provides insight into the governance and operating conditions many districts will need to bridge or adjust to be successful, while also highlighting the strengths authorities have in their armoury to move with flexibility